This post may contain affiliate links. Please read myย disclosure policy.

 - Add chia seeds, stir and continue to simmer for 10-15 minutes, stirring often to avoid sticking.

-- Once thick, remove from heat, let cool and store in air-tight containers for up to one week.
+- Once thick, remove from heat, let cool and store in air-tight containers for up to 10 days.

 do you think this would be okay to freeze? i sure hope so … i love me some strawberries and chia seeds